braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 After the SDK is initialized is the best time to log any saved analytics from a notification content extension.
 This can be done by looping through the pending attributes, setting the appropriate custom attribute in Braze, and then clearing the storage for the next time this function is needed.

 1. Loop through the array of pending attributes
-2. Loop through each key-value pair in the pending attributes dictionary
+2. Loop through each key-value pair in the `pendingAttributes` dictionary
 3. Log individual custom attribute with corresponding key and value
 4. Remove all pending attributes from storage